jacobsc050/projects/README.md

 ### What this work demonstrates

-Through this work I am able to demonstrate my ability to integrate hardware and software to complete a goal, calibrate devices through collecting and analyzing data, and use mathematics in a real world setting.
+Through this work I am able to demonstrate my ability to integrate hardware and software to complete a goal, calibrate devices through collecting and analyzing data, and use of mathematics in a real world setting.

 ## [Portfolio](https://jacobsc050.github.io/portfolio/)